rl1987/UniversalAltimeter-web/content/posts/barometer-and-altimeter-how-barometric-altimetry-works.md

 ---
 title: "Barometer and Altimeter: How Barometric Altimetry Works"
 date: 2018-12-09T14:28:48+02:00
+description: "How does barometric altimeter work?
+Read this article to find out."
 ---

 Many people are familiar with barometric altimeter - a device that measures altitude based on atmospheric pressure.
 But have you ever considered: what is the working principle of barometric altimeter and how does it work, really?
 If one has a barometer, can they use it to measure altitude?
 This post will hopefully make it clear and provide the knowledge for the curious.